Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 - Dog food bowl and water bowl mats/trays to prevent messes.

-- Pet food scoop so to accurately measure your pup's daily ratio.
+- Pet food scoop so as to accurately measure your pup's daily ratio.

 And of course, your puppy will need training equipment, to get your puppy on a good start.
 In the past, puppies were usually trained starting at six months, but the truth is, you can start training your puppy as soon as he comes home, yes, even starting at 8 weeks!

 Of course, we won't expect pups of this age to do long attention heeling or long stays as they have the attention span of a toddler, but some easy-peasy exercises such as a "sit " using gentle training methods can come in handy already.
 Also, you want your pup to learn to get acquainted to training equipment and create positive associations with them.

 If your pup loves his kibble, there's good news for you: you can use that for reinforcing desired behaviors.
 This is a great option because it means less calories, as you can use a generous portion of your pup's daily meal to put your puppy to work for it.